-- AD 1257 – St. Thomas Aquinas appointed as a master at the University of Paris and spent the next 16 years writing upon soul stirring notions to God and Christianity.
-It was through many of his writings that spurred along other reformists.
+- AD 1257 – St. Thomas Aquinas appointed as a master at the University of Paris and spent the next 16 years writing upon soul-stirring notions to God and Christianity.
+It was through many of his writings that spurred along future reformists.

 - AD 1300 – Marco Polo becomes the first to record the trade between Europeans and Asia inspiring many others to embark upon the journey.
 One such being Christopher Columbus.